svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

 # Use Payment Channels

-[Payment Channels](payment-channels.html) are an advanced feature for sending "asynchronous" SGY payments that can be divided into very small increments and settled later.
+[Payment Channels](payment-channels.html) are an advanced feature for sending "asynchronous" RCP payments that can be divided into very small increments and settled later.
 This tutorial walks through the entire process of using a payment channel, with examples using the [JSON-RPC API](rippled-api.html) of a local [`rippled` server](the-rippled-server.html).

-Ideally, to step through this tutorial, you would have two people, each with the keys to a [funded SGY Ledger account](accounts.html).
-However, you can also step through the tutorial as one person managing two SGY Ledger addresses.
+Ideally, to step through this tutorial, you would have two people, each with the keys to a [funded RCP Ledger account](accounts.html).
+However, you can also step through the tutorial as one person managing two RCP Ledger addresses.

 ## Example Values